Table of Contents

 android.os.Vibrator.vibrate

-The function named in handlerFunctionName
+The function named in handlerFunctionName is called

 with one argument—the object that was shown.